5Buttons/SnowFallKeyPress-with-Animation-3.3.5/README.md

 SnowFallKeyPress with key press animation for World of Warcraft 3.3.5a

 Addon is not from me.
-I found it on the Warmane forum: https://forum.warmane.com/showthread.php?t=412524 but the mega.nz link is now dead so I decided to post it here on GitHub.
+I found it on the Warmane forum: https://forum.warmane.com/showthread.php?t=412524 but the mega.nz link is now dead so I decided to post it here on GitHub as backup